An introduction to axions and their detection: Acknowledgements

 \section{Acknowledgements}

 I would like to thank the organizers of Les Houches Dark Matter School 2021 for their invitation to impart this course, that has allowed these notes to get written.
-I would like to thank my many collaborators in axion physics (too many to get listed here), from whom I have learnt (and I continue to learn) so many things.
-Particularly pertinent in this case is my gratitude to J. Redondo, with whom I co-authored the recent review~\cite{Irastorza:2018dyq} that I have cited in several places here and that I have used when preparing this text; and M. Giannotti, for his help with the astrophysics part, both in the text (as I have used the excellent review\cite{DiLuzio:2020wdo} of which he is a co-author) as well as with the material he kingly offered for my slides in this part; and similarly to J. Vogel, with whom I co-authored the chapter on solar axions in the ``axion textbook''\cite{axiontextbook} that I mentioned in the introduction and that I believe is a additional (and pedagogical) source of information for the target students of this course.
-I would like also to acknowledge the funding bodies that are currently supporting directly my research activity: the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, grant agreement ERC-2017-AdG788781 (IAXO+), as well as the Spanish Agencia Estatal de Investigación under grant PID2019-108122GB.
+I would also like to thank my many collaborators in axion physics (too many to get listed here), from whom I have learnt (and I continue to learn) so many things.
+Particularly pertinent in this case is my gratitude to J. Redondo, with whom I co-authored the recent review~\cite{Irastorza:2018dyq} that I have cited in several places here and that I have used when preparing this text; and M. Giannotti, for his help with the astrophysics part, both in the text (as I have used the excellent review\cite{DiLuzio:2020wdo} of which he is a co-author) as well as with the material he kindly offered for my slides in this part; and similarly to J. Vogel, with whom I co-authored the chapter on solar axions in the ``axion textbook''\cite{axiontextbook} that I mentioned in the introduction and that I believe is an additional (and pedagogical) source of information for the target students of this course.
+I would also like to thank the students that attended the school, their interest and recognition being the best reward for a lecturer, and in particular to S. Mutzel for her careful reading of these notes.
+Finally, I would like to acknowledge the funding bodies that are currently supporting directly my research activity: the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, grant agreement ERC-2017-AdG788781 (IAXO+), as well as the Spanish Agencia Estatal de Investigación under grant PID2019-108122GB.

 \nolinenumbers